cgadski/autotude/README.md

 So far, we have:

-- A simple protobuf message format that can stream game state at around 12 kbps, or 3 kbps gzipped (see `proto/`, and the section below).
-This is roughly as efficient (by maybe a factor of two) as the netcode used by the game, but at least 80% less arcane.
-(Most importantly, it doesn't require the reader to simulate any parts of the game).
+- A simple protobuf message format that can stream game state at around 12 kbps (raw) or 3 kbps (gzipped).
+(See `proto/` and the section below for details.)
+Once gzipped, this is roughly as efficient (by maybe a factor of two) as the netcode used by the game but at least 80% less arcane.
+(Most importantly, it doesn't require the reader to simulate any parts of the game or keep track of any state besides perhaps object IDs).
 - Hooks in the game engine to stream game state using the new message format.
-(The source for Altitude is not yet publically available.)
+(The source for Altitude is not yet publically available, so these changes are not available in this repository.)
 - An in-browser replay viewer for "recordings"---gzipped streams of game state (extension `.pb.gz`).
 See the `site_gen` target.

 ## `proto/`

 `proto/` contains the message format used to serialize game state, game inputs, and geometry of game objects.

 I've patched Altitude itself (not fully open source) to serialize game state to a stream of `Update` messages.
-An `Update` is a screenshot of _all_ game-relevant state at a given moment in time besides map geometry.
+An `Update` is roughly a screenshot of _all_ game-relevant state at a given moment in time besides map geometry.
+This ncludes information not normally available to a player like positions of off-screen planes, powerups held by enemies, and exact health/energy values of all planes.

 A replay (extension `.pb.gz`) is just a gzipped sequence of length-delimited `Update` messages.